 Aw, forget it.
 A microphone just is, suspended mid-living room, mid-project, a simple cylinder and an ellipse.
 Backdropping this bright red device is a more surreal red, lights glowing through a tomato plant — a fuzzier — hairier — version of another cylinder mid-project.

-A story implies itself by the questions raised: Why is a microphone in the middle of your living room?
-Who should be sitting in the low chair which it faces?
+A story implies itself by the questions raised: Why is a microphone in the middle of my living room?
 When is showtime?

 The mike, pre-amp, and cables document a nightly process of practice and record.
 Rinse and repeat.
 Trust that enough iterations will yield enough accuracy.
 In the interim, with morning coffee, paint, and pen, I skip dialogue and newly see.